Azure identity management security overview

 - Set up automatic registration of Windows domain-joined devices with Azure AD

 Privileged identity management

-With Azure AD Privileged Identity Management, you can manage, control, and monitor your privileged identities and access to resources in Azure AD as well as other Microsoft online services, such as Office 365 and Microsoft Intune.
+With Azure AD Privileged Identity Management, you can manage, control, and monitor your privileged identities and access to resources in Azure AD as well as other Microsoft online services, such as Microsoft 365 and Microsoft Intune.

-Users sometimes need to carry out privileged operations in Azure or Office 365 resources, or in other SaaS apps.
+Users sometimes need to carry out privileged operations in Azure or Microsoft 365 resources, or in other SaaS apps.
 This need often means that organizations have to give users permanent privileged access in Azure AD.
 Such access is a growing security risk for cloud-hosted resources, because organizations can't sufficiently monitor what the users are doing with their administrator privileges.
 Additionally, if a user account with privileged access is compromised, that one breach could affect the organization's overall cloud security.
 Azure AD Privileged Identity Management helps to mitigate this risk.